TheDoubleMix/PygameBingo/README.md

+# Pygame Bingo
-I made this project for my school!
++ I made this project for my school!